-- Wash fresh ginger root as you would a potato, with water and a cloth to scrub off debris.
-Then chop fresh ginger into chunks, just small enough to blend.
+- Wash fresh ginger root with water, use a cloth to scrub off debris.
+Chop into chunks add to blender.

-- If you used a blender, pour the blended mixture through a strainer into a measuring cup.
+- Pour the blended mixture through a strainer into a measuring cup.

-- With a spoon or spatula, push the mixture through a strainer until the pulp is fairly dry and you have captured most of the juice from the blended mixture.
-For a more clear result, add a cheesecloth inside the strainer, and strain the liquid again, to remove more pulp.
+- With a spoon or spatula, push the mixture through the strainer until the pulp is fairly dry and you have captured most of the juice from the blended mixture.

 - Pour out the liquid into two glasses and drink one ginger shot and refrigerate the other for tomorrow.